 Every company has regulatory departments that deal directly with regulatory agencies such as the FDA.
 They have to be very familiar with the expectations of the regulatory agencies that their company deals with to make sure that all operations are being run within regulations.
 Regulatory agencies will run audits (both announced and unannounced) of companies within their jurisdiction to make sure that all rules and regulations are being followed.
 It is the company's regulatory division that deals most directly with the agency when this happens.
 Additionally, regulatory divisions are responsible for preparing approval packages for new products that a company wants to bring to market.
 For example, pharmaceutical companies need to get approval for new drug products from the FDA before releasing those products to market.
 Petroleum companies may need approval from the EPA before releasing new products on the market to make sure that the product will not cause harm to the environment.

 Chemists can get a job working in industry with a bachelor's degree in chemistry, a master's degree, or a PhD.
 The type of industry you want to work in, the specific company within that industry, and the department or division within a company you want to work for will determine what level of education is right for you.

 (According to 2001 ACS survey):

 Depending on where you start in the company, advancement

 can take different routes.
-Laboratory chemists can work towards promotions into management positions, or they may be promoted into different departments or divisions within the company throughout their career.
+Laboratory chemists can work towards promotions into management positions in the department or division that they are currently working in, or they may wish to be promoted into different departments or divisions within the company throughout their career.
 Another possibility is to receive promotions by moving between companies instead of within a company.

 ACS Careers and Jobs: www.acs.org/portal/Chemistry?PID=acsdisplay.html&DOC=chemjobs\index.html